 I was lucky to have an amazing Cypriot cook as my mum.
 Although she moved to Australia when she was just 20 years old, she, like most Cypriot immigrants, held true to her roots and this was always most evident in her delicious, traditional Cypriot cooking!

 Cypriot food can be summed up as simple, fresh, wholesome… and truly delicious.
 The cuisine is a mixture of Greek Mediterranean food with interesting elements of its middle eastern influence.
 When I am in Cyprus, there are certain dishes that I simply cannot leave Cyprus without having!

-My favourite tavern to enjoy a Sunday souvla is VIKLARI located in Peyia.
+My favourite tavern to enjoy a Sunday souvla is VIKLARI, located in Peyia.
 The village of Peyia is around 14 km from Paphos town centre and on the southern end of the Akamas Peninsula.
-There is nothing fancy about VIKLARI, in fact, this is what makes it so special.
-The rustic atmosphere with stunning views over the forest and sea are simplicity at its best.
+There is nothing fancy about VIKLARI.
+This is what makes it so special.
+The rustic atmosphere with stunning views over the forest and sea is simplicity at its best.

 If I am lucky enough to be in Cyprus whilst there is a panagiri (a festival) in one of the villages, the one thing I absolutely love is the small bite-sized honey donuts called loukoumades.

 There is always a stall of woman frying these delicious, sweet treats at each panagiri, and whilst you can also find them in some venues, they are predominately made and served at the panagiria.
 When you bite into a loukoumada you feel the soft, honey syprup-drenched donut melt in your mouth and the contrast of the cinnamon sprinkled on top.